prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 The OpenTelemetry Collector is a key component in the [OpenTelemetry project](https://opentelemetry.io/) and you use it as a centralized agent for collecting, processing, and exporting telemetry data such as traces, metrics, and logs from different applications and systems.

-To make sure everything is healthy, you actively monitor these collectors in addition your applications.
+To make sure your team has the visibility they need, you actively monitor these collectors in addition your applications.

 This exercise will introduce you to monitoring the OpenTelemetry Collector.
 You will learn how to discover and troubleshoot problems with the Collector, enabling it to better operate at scale.

 ## Lab (about 20 minutes)

-### Step 1: Monitor metrics for OpenTelemetry Collector (1 minute)
+### Step 1: Monitor metrics for the OpenTelemetry Collector (1 minute)

 Open a browser and load the Prometheus UI.
 The URL will be http://prometheusXX.classroom.superorbital.io/ (change `XX` to your lab number found on your lab worksheet printout).

-Visualize memory usage for the Opentelemetry Collector by viewing a graph of the `container_memory_rss` metric in the `monitoring` namespace.
+Memory is one of the most propular metrics to monitor.
+Let's visualize memory usage for the Opentelemetry Collector by viewing a graph of the `container_memory_rss` metric in the `monitoring` namespace.

 ```bash
 container_memory_rss{namespace="monitoring", container="opentelemetry-collector"}